Copper-minecraft-server/CopperMC/README.md

 ---

-For any questions or comments, feel free to open an issue or contact me directly.
+For any questions or comments, feel free to open an issue or contact me directly at the email: [minecraft.copper@proton.me](mailto:minecraft.copper@proton.me)